borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 Once you have multiple different configuration files, you might want to share common configuration options across these files with having to copy and paste them.
-To achieve this, you can put fragments of common configuration options into a file, and then include or inline that file into one or more borgmatic configuration files.
+To achieve this, you can put fragments of common configuration options into a file and then include or inline that file into one or more borgmatic configuration files.

 Let's say that you want to include common consistency check configuration across all